Vale's designs on China add to Rio, BHP drive for more iron ore

 With a capacity of 400,000 tonnes each, the 34 Valemaxes are the world’s biggest bulk carriers and twice the size of vessels used by Rio and BHP, but a ban on entering Chinese ports had severely curbed the cost efficiencies of the larger ships.

-“BHP and Rio have been looking to raise volumes in this environment to maximize every tonne,” said Morgans Financial analyst James Wilson.
+“BHP and Rio have been looking to raise volumes in this environment to maximise every tonne,” said Morgans Financial analyst James Wilson.

 “With Vale’s new ships plying the waters and the price where it is, it will be full-steam ahead over the next quarter, with more ore than ever coming out.”